shacharlevy1991/agentune/docs/development/folder_structure.md

-# SOP Generator - Folder Structure
+# Chat Simulator - Folder Structure

-This document outlines the high-level folder structure for the SOP Generator project.
+This document outlines the high-level folder structure for the Chat Simulator project.

 ## Overview